midlantica/LovelyBunchOfCoconuts/content/quotes/A-government-big-enough-to-give-you-everything-you-want.md

 ---
-title: "A government big enough to give you everything you want"
+title: 'A government big enough to give you everything you want'
 ---

 ## "A government big enough to give you everything you want is a government big enough to take from you everything you have."